giampaolo/psutil/docs/api.rst

 .. function:: users()

-  Return users currently connected on the system as a list of named tuples including the following fields:
+  Return users currently connected on the system as a list.
+Each entry includes:

   - :field:`name`: the name of the user.
   - :field:`terminal`: the tty or pseudo-tty associated with the user, if any, else ``None``.
-  - :field:`host`: the host name associated with the entry, if any, else ``None``.
+  - :field:`host`: the host name associated with the entry, if any (for example, the remote host in an SSH session), else ``None``.
   - :field:`started`: the creation time as a floating point number expressed in seconds since the epoch.
-  - :field:`pid`: the PID of the login process (like sshd, tmux, gdm-session-worker, ...).
-On Windows and OpenBSD this is always set to ``None``.
+  - :field:`pid`: the PID of the login process (like sshd for remote logins, tmux, etc.).
+On Windows and OpenBSD this is always ``None``.

   .. code-block:: pycon